 We currently have about 14 acres in vegetable production.
-Our two-acre Corner Garden supplies the farm store, and feeds the children at our Waldorf School and those attending our Farm Camps and Visiting Students Program.
+Our two-acre Corner Garden supplies the farm store, and those attending our Farm Camps and Visiting Students Program.
 The other 12 acres supply our Community Supported Agriculture (CSA) program, as well as our Greenmarket and Farmers Market booths in New York City and the Hudson Valley.
 In addition, we grow about 60 acres of Biodynamic grain – 15 acres of rye for our bakery, and an additional 45 acres of triticale, spelt, barley and oats for livestock feed.

 Six full-time farmers and eight apprentices work hard year-round to tend the plants and animals of the farm, in addition to monitoring the health of the whole farm organism.
 Please follow this link for brief biographies of our Farmers.
 Click here to find out about our apprentice opportunities.